The Right Cure For What Ails You

 Sunburn.
 Avoid it by using sunscreen and taking shelter in the shade when UV rays are at their strongest.
 If you’ve got a nasty burn, take a lukewarm bath or apply a wet towel to the affected area.
 Aloe gel is also a good option to reduce discomfort.

 Athlete’s foot.
 Sweat and lack of ventilation are the key ingredients of this infection, which is caused by a fungus and manifests through a cracking or whitening of the skin between the toes.
-Over-the-counter antifungal creams help speed healing, but if you don’t have any on hand, cornstarch or baking soda can relieve pain while keeping your feet dry.
+Over-the-counter antifungal creams help speed healing.
 See your doctor if the problem persists.

 Mosquito bites.
-The best course of action is to dodge those vampire bugs entirely: sit near a fan indoors, wear long clothing and use eucalyptus oil or some other repellent when you go into the forest or near water.
-Got bitten anyway?
-You can soothe the itch with over-the-counter ointments or, although it’s not proven, you could try rubbing the bites with the inside of a banana peel.
+The best course of action is to dodge those bugs entirely: sit near a fan indoors, wear long clothing and use eucalyptus oil or some other repellent when you go into the forest or near water.
+Got bitten?
+You can soothe the itch with over-the-counter ointments.

 Bee or wasp stings.
 First, check if the stinger is still stuck under your skin (you’ll see a small black dot).
 Don’t use tweezers to remove it; it might cause more venom to be released.
 Instead, use a credit card or a blunt knife to dislodge the intruding object by pushing it out of the skin.
 Afterwards, clean the bite with mild soap and apply cold to reduce swelling.
 One more handy tip: use baking soda to promote healing.

 Dehydration.
 If you’re feeling the effects of dehydration or heatstroke (dry mouth, dizziness, weakness, etc.), take shelter in the shade or indoors.
-Of course, you need to drink fluids, but stay away from sugar-packed sports drinks; good old water will do the trick.
+Of course, you need to drink fluids, but stay away from sugar-packed sports drinks; water will do the trick.
 You can also apply cold towels to your wrists and neck to cool down.
-Finally, make sure to test your blood sugar regularly.
+Finally, make sure to check your blood sugar regularly.

 Poison ivy.
 If you touch poison ivy, you’ll feel a stinging sensation instantly.
 Quickly wash your skin with running water, for at least five minutes, to dilute the oils that are causing the itching.
 Calamine lotion or ointments can bring relief, but beware of cortisone-based formulas, as they may drive up your blood sugar.